praathampatel/Graphical-Authentication-System/README.md

 <p>4. <a href="https://github.com/prathamesh-a/graphical-password-authentication/blob/main/client/README.md#installation">Installation of Client</a></p>

 ## Usage
-To use the application, follow these steps:
+To use the application, follow the steps:

 1. <a href="https://github.com/prathamesh-a/graphical-password-authentication/tree/main/server#usage">Setup Server</a>
 2. <a href="https://github.com/prathamesh-a/graphical-password-authentication/tree/main/client#usage">Setup Client</a>